Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Types of Finishes

-From cabinets to furniture and food safe surfaces like a butcher block there are a wide variety of options when choosing a clear coat for wood projects.
+From cabinets to furniture and food-safe surfaces like butcher blocks, there are many options when choosing a clear coat for wood projects.

-Before deciding on a finish it is important to know there are two categories of wood finishes: surface finishes and penetrating finishes.
+Before deciding on a finish, it is essential to know two categories of wood finishes: surface and penetrating.

-In general, you’ll use a surface finish for cabinets, furniture, trim and other surfaces as it “builds up” to provide a protective coat.
+You’ll generally use a surface finish for cabinets, furniture, trim, and other surfaces as it “builds up” to provide a protective coat.

-But, a penetrating finish like tung oil protects the wood from within and, with proper choice, are food safe.
+But, a penetrating finish like tung oil protects the wood from within and, with proper choice, is food safe.

 Indoor Projects

-• Water resistant: a urethane or polyurethane is best.
-Common for cabinets, floors, trim and furniture.
+• Water resistant: urethane or polyurethane is best.
+Standard for cabinets, floors, trim, and furniture.

 • Waterproof: an epoxy finish is most common (and durable).
 Epoxy is used for bar tops where water and glasses are tough on wood.

-• Non-yellowing: polycrylic is resistant to UV-fading and yellowing that is common with other polyurethane.
+• Non-yellowing: polycrylic is resistant to UV-fading and yellowing, which is familiar with other polyurethane.

-• Food safetung oil is the most popular, but mineral oil and a few other conditioners are also common.
+• Food safetung oil is the most popular, but mineral oil and other conditioners are also standard.

 Outdoor Projects